solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

     }),
   );

-  // Transfer 50 sols instruction
-  // This will fail because the account doesn't have enough balance durableTx.add(
+  // Step 5: Add a transfer instruction that will fail (since the payer has insufficient funds) durableTx.add(
     SystemProgram.transfer({
       fromPubkey: payer.publicKey,